 Once the common squirrel across the UK, red squirrels have undergone a catastrophic population decline primarily due to competition for food and living space from the invasive non-native, American grey squirrel.
 Grey squirrels also carry Squirrelpox – a virus that is lethal to reds but not to greys.

 There are estimated to be only 160,000 red squirrels remaining in the UK, 75% of which are in Scotland.
 Without concerted and effective action to protect them, the red squirrels that remain in Scotland could disappear within our lifetime.

 About the Saving Scotland’s Red Squirrels project

-The Scottish Wildlife Trust joined forces with Scottish Natural Heritage, Forestry Commission Scotland, RSPB Scotland, Scottish Land & Estates and the Red Squirrel Survival Trust in a co-ordinated attempt to stop the decline of red squirrels in Scotland and create the conditions for this mammal to thrive in the future.
+The Scottish Wildlife Trust is working with NatureScot, Scottish Forestry, RSPB Scotland, Scottish Land & Estates and the Red Squirrel Survival Trust in a coordinated attempt to stop the decline of red squirrels in Scotland and create the conditions for this mammal to thrive in the future.

 Since 2009, this innovative partnership has established that it is possible to halt the decline of red squirrels over a wide area via strategically targeted and co-ordinated landscape-scale grey squirrel control.
 The initiative has enabled reds to re-establish in many areas.

 - Protect populations of red squirrels across their current “red-only” range north of the Highland Boundary Fault and in key areas of south Scotland.

 - Co-operate with Scottish Forestry to protect Scotland’s red squirrel stronghold forests.